Snehasish-25/Flights_and_Services/Notes.md

 Now inside the src folder write npx sequelize db:create-->This will create a database for us but before that we need to configure our DB in the config.json file

-**Should we put our Db password inside .env file -->
+**Should we put our Db password inside .env file --> No because we cannot access that password inside our config.json using process.env.<>

+--> MVC pattern is a pattern to segregate your logic inside one servicee and if we put all the services inside one single folder it becomes monolith.